 But there are around 1000 people every year that attempt to climb this mountain.
 And only about 500 of those succeed.

 When asked why they set out on this impossible task, many people did it for the challenge—the dream of completing the ultimate adventure.
 However, just being part of that elite club of people that successfully reached the summit is reason enough to go against all of the challenges listed before.

 This will give you a quick glimpse of what the trek up Mount Everest is like.
 Can you imagine those views?

 Mount Everest Summary

-Yes it can take two months to climb and there are a number of huge challenges to cover come.
-But for those that complete the journey say it was worth the risk.
+Yes, it can take two months to climb, and there are several huge challenges to cover come.
+But for those that complete the journey, say it was worth the risk.

-The question that you have to ask yourself, are you up to the challenge?
-If not, you may want to see the movie Everest in a IMAX theater instead.
+The question that you have to ask yourself are you up to the challenge?
+If not, you may want to see the movie Everest in an IMAX theater instead.

 Need Help Preparing for a Hike or Backpacking Trip?

 Check out our Hiking Equipment Guide for Beginners.
 It’s a complete list of gear that every beginner should have!